 For example, in a Residential Single Dwelling District an RTM, garage, deck or pool application may be approved by the Development Officer since these are all considered Permitted Uses.
 An application for a discretionary use such as a child daycare centre in the same Residential Single Dwelling District would require council approval.

-Download a building permit application or pick one up at the Town Office.
+Building permit application or pick one up at the Town Office.
 In addition, most permits have required documents or worksheets that must accompany the application.

 Requirements and Worksheets